Case Study 3: GlobalTrade Logistics - Scenario Paper

 - Merge FrostLine’s 3,500 accounts with GTL’s 35,000, handling 2,800 overlaps

-- Mobile app for 200 drivers: delivery confirmation, proof of delivery (photo + signature), offline sync
+- Mobile app for 200 drivers: delivery confirmation, proof of delivery (photo + digital signature capture), offline sync

 - Real-time supervisor visibility into warehouse throughput, driver locations, delivery rates

-- Global ops dashboard: volumes by region/mode, on-time rates, exception rates, revenue per shipment (4-hour refresh)
+- Global ops dashboard: volumes by region/mode, on-time rates, exception rates, revenue per shipment (4-hour refresh maximum)

-- Regional compliance: GDPR processing logs, trade screening logs, temperature compliance
+- Regional compliance dashboards: GDPR processing logs, trade screening logs, temperature compliance per jurisdiction

 - Access governed by region, business unit, and function; no cross-region visibility unless global account